snowex-hackweek/coldfusion/README.md

 LayerData
 : snow pit data (density, depth)

-### `Game Plan`
+### `Tasks`
-1. Find LiDAR area with GPR validation data in western and central Grand Mesa study area and create code to query data from database.
+- [x] Find LiDAR area with GPR validation data in western and central Grand Mesa study area and create code to query data from database.
 Validate using:
     - Snow pits (Snow depths & Density)
     - Magnaprobe (snow depth)
     - SNOTEL (snow depth) [Mesa Lakes (622)](https://wcc.sc.egov.usda.gov/nwcc/site?sitenum=622&state=co)
-2. Ensure GPR & LiDAR are on like coordinate systems and co-locate GPR points to LiDAR points
+- [ ] Ensure GPR & LiDAR are on like coordinate systems and co-locate GPR points to LiDAR points
-3. Calculate snow density using dielectric permittivity and wave speed using LiDAR snow depths.
+- [ ] Calculate snow density using dielectric permittivity and wave speed using LiDAR snow depths.
-4. Validate by co-locating in-situ snow density and snow depth
+- [ ] Validate by co-locating in-situ snow density and snow depth
+- [ ] Machine Learning
+- [ ] Look at other sites

 ### `Next Steps`
 Application of Machine Learning to begin looking at other study sites